aka411/opengl-rendering-engine/README.md

 # Opengl-Rendering-Engine

-This is a simple opengl rendering system that is currently being developed.Currently I am working on a demo scene and UI system for this.
+This is a simple opengl rendering system that is currently being developed.
 The Renderer as of now can :
 - Load simple gltf models and render them.
 - move camera with mouse and keyboard keys WASD.